Things to do near Osaka Castle

 • Local etiquette: Don’t double-dip sauces at kushikatsu restaurants, and remember to take your shoes off in traditional tea houses.

-Frequently Asked Questions about things to do near Osaka Castle
+Frequently asked questions about things to do near Osaka Castle

 Yes, the area around Osaka Castle is generally safe at night, especially in the park and business district.
 Stick to well-lit paths and main entrances for added peace of mind.